derek-braun/Matrix-Operations/README.md

 # Matrix-Operations
 Implementing several common matrix operations as java functions.
-The primary intention is for these operations to be used for application of single and multivariate linear regression.
+The primary intention is for these operations to be used for application in single and multivariate linear regression.

 The matrix operations implemented in this example include: